Request a private consultation. Discover how you can Make Your Move™.

 When asked about the complexity, their level of concern about the valuation and reporting of financial instruments, respondents provided the following responses:

 Complex financial instruments historically have been difficult to value.
-That difficulty is seen as a major cause of the financial crisis that lead to the recession of 2008.
+That difficulty is seen as a major cause of the financial crisis that led to the recession of 2008.
 Creating standard processes for documenting and valuing these instruments will improve clarity and transparency.
 This in turn enhances confidence from capital markets and stakeholders.

 Maintain stakeholder trust with accurate asset values.
-Contact VALLARIS to start a conversation.

 European Securities and Markets Authority, Markets in Financial Instruments Directive II (“MiFID II”) Directive 2014/65/EU, Annex 1, Section C